utah-cs3550-fa25/assignments/study-guide.md

 handlers using the `addEventListener` method.
 You should be able to use the `preventDefault` method on events.

-**DOM:** You should be comfortable with basic JavaScript syntax.
-You should be able to explain the idea of progressive enhancement.
-You should know the `createElement` and `appendChild` methods; the `classList` field; the `querySelectorAll` method; and the `textContent` field.

 **Fetch**: You should be able to use the `fetch` function, including at least the `method` and `body` fields in the options object.
 You should be able to wait on AJAX requests with `await`, test success with the `ok` field, and catch exceptions with `try`/`catch`.

-You should be able to explain how `await` is related to callbacks.
-You should be able to draw the request chain for a given piece of code, and to rewrite code to make parallel `fetch` requests.
+**Promises**: You should be able to explain how `await` is related to callbacks.
+You should be able to draw the request chain for given code, and to rewrite code to make parallel `fetch` requests.

 Cloud Deployments
 -----------------

-You should be able to identify the parts of a URL: the protocol (or scheme), hostname (or domain), port, and path (or page).
+**Network**: You should be able to identify the parts of a URL: the protocol (or scheme), hostname (or domain), port, and path (or page).
 You should be able to explain the relationship between hostnames (also called domains), IP addresses, and packet routes, and be able to distinguish between them.

 You should be able to explain the role of a registrar.
 You should know what A and AAAA records do in DNS.
 You should be able to give the